antibody[an′ti bäd′ē, -tə-]

 Origin of antibodyTranslation of German Antik&odie;rper : anti-, antagonistic (from Latin anti-, anti-) + K&odie;rper, body.

-When bacteria enter a flesh wound, a B lymphocyte releases antibodies, which collect the bacteria and direct them toward a macrophage for destruction.
+When bacteria enter a flesh wound, a B cell releases antibodies, which attach to the bacteria and direct them toward a macrophage for destruction.